2019 Equipment Leasing & Finance U.S. Economic Outlook

 Equipment & Software Investment Outlook

-- Construction Machinery investment growth should remain weak and may contract;
+- Construction Machinery investment growth is likely to further weaken and potentially stall;

-- All Other Industrial Equipment investment growth will likely remain weak and may stall;
+- All Other Industrial Equipment investment growth is likely to weaken and may stall;

-- Medical Equipment investment growth is expected to slow;
+- Medical Equipment investment growth should grow at a moderate pace;

-- Ships & Boats investment is likely to remain weak;
+- Aircraft investment growth is likely to remain negative;

-- Railroad Equipment investment growth is likely to remain negative;
+- Railroad Equipment investment growth is unlikely to improve and may worsen;

 - Computers investment will likely continue to weaken, potentially into negative territory; and

 U.S. Capital Investment & Credit Markets: